 What’s next for the bill?

 The 100% clean electricity bill gathered a large following at the Minnesota State Capitol and beyond.
-The lead author on the Senate version of the bill is Senator Nick Frentz and the lead author on the House version of the bill is Majority Leader Jamie Long—both of whom have been supporters of advancing clean energy and climate legislation throughout their tenures at the legislature.
+The lead author on the Senate version of the bill was Senator Nick Frentz and the lead author on the House version of the bill was Majority Leader Jamie Long—both of whom have been supporters of advancing clean energy and climate legislation throughout their tenures at the legislature.

 In January 2023, the 100% clean electricity bill made its way through the Senate Energy, Utilities, Environment, and Climate Committee and the House Climate and Energy Finance and Policy Committee.
 The bill passed the Minnesota House on January 26 and the Minnesota Senate on February 2.
-The bill is now on the desk of Governor Tim Walz to be signed into law.
+The bill was signed into law by Governor Tim Walz on February 7, 2023.

 Fresh Energy applauds members of the Minnesota House and Senate who voted “yes” to pass the 100% clean electricity bill and the Minnesota utilities, our partners in labor, energy and climate advocates, and all Minnesotans who helped make this bill a reality.